Volkswagen Fox: Latin America

-In South America the Fox was positioned between Volkswagen's supermini models, the low cost Gol and the Polo.
+In Latin America, the Fox was positioned between Volkswagen's supermini models, the low cost Gol and the Polo.
+It was based on the fourth-generation Polo.

 In Mexico, it was called the Lupo, due to the last name of then current President Vicente Fox.
 Volkswagen of Mexico dropped the Lupo after a short run of 2009 models, due to poor sales, and replaced it along with the aged Pointer and Derby by the VW Novo Gol.
 The SportVan was also quietly discontinued in Mexico in February 2010 due to poor sales, leaving only the CrossFox.

-In November 2009, the new 2010 Volkswagen Fox was revealed in Brazil and later also in Argentina.
-The model was restyled again in 2015.
+In October 2009, the new 2010 Volkswagen Fox was revealed in Brazil and later also in Argentina.
+The model was restyled again in 2014.

 Safety

-The Fox in its most basic Latin American configuration received 4 stars for adult occupants and 2 stars for infants from Latin NCAP in 2015.
+The Fox in its most basic Latin American market configuration received 4 stars for adult occupants and 2 stars for infants from Latin NCAP 1.0 in 2015.

 Europe

 The Fox was introduced to Europe at the AMI Leipzig Motor Show in April 2005, on debut in Europe, the Fox was only available as a three-door hatchback and with three engine options: the 1.2 L 40 kW (55 hp) I3 and 1.4 L 55 kW (75 hp) I4 petrol engines and the 1.4 L 51 kW (69 hp) TDI engine.
+The 75 hp engine is all-new, and the two others are inherited from the Polo.

+It has a drag coefficient of 0,32.

 The Fox was sold with a long options list to reduce its tag price, therefore letting the European customer specify the Fox to their liking.
 It did come with standard twin airbags and anti-lock braking system for safety measures.
 Upon its debut, the Fox scored four stars in EuroNCAP's crash rating system.